Wary of wars in Gaza and Ukraine, old enemies Turkey and Greece test friendship initiative - ExBulletin

 This creates a great opportunity to improve economic relations between the two sides, but also to bring the two stable societies closer together so that Greeks and Turks realize that they have more in common than they think, Grigoriadis said .

-Disagreements have brought Athens and Ankara to the brink of war several times over the past five decades, mainly over maritime borders and rights to explore resources in the Aegean and eastern Mediterranean.

-The two countries are also locked in a dispute over Cyprus, which was divided in 1974 when Turkey invaded the country following a coup led by supporters of union with Greece.
+Both countries are also locked down a dispute over Cyprus, which was divided in 1974 during the Turkish invasion following a coup d'état led by supporters of union with Greece.
 Only Turkey recognizes a Turkish Cypriot declaration of independence in the northern third of the island.

-The dispute over energy exploration culminated in a naval standoff in 2020 and Erdogan's promise to end negotiations with the Mitsotakis government.
-But the two men met three times last year following a thaw in relations and a broader effort by Erdogan to renew dialogue with Western countries.
+The dispute over the exploration of energy resources has come to a conclusion in a naval standoff in 2020 and Erdogan's promise to end negotiations with the Mitsotakis government.
+But the two men met three times last year following a thaw in relationships and a broader effort by Erdogan to renew dialogue with Western countries.

 The two countries' foreign ministers, Hakan Fidan of Turkey and George Gerapetritis of Greece, are expected to join the talks on Monday and hold a separate meeting.

-Just weeks before Mitsotakis' visit, Erdogan announced the opening of an ancient Byzantine-era church in Istanbul as a mosque, sparking criticism from Greece and the Greek Orthodox Church.
-Like Hagia Sophia, the landmark of Istanbul, the Chora functioned as a museum for decades before being transformed into a mosque.

-Turkey, meanwhile, has criticized Greece's recently announced plan to declare areas of the Ionian and Aegean seas as marine parks in order to conserve aquatic life.
+Turkey, for its part, criticized Greece's recently announced plan to declare the Ionian and Aegean Seas as zones. marine parks to conserve aquatic life.
 Turkey opposes the unilateral declaration on the Aegean Sea, where some areas remain in dispute, and called the move a move that sabotages the normalization process.

 Grigoriadis said Turkey and Greece could focus on restoring abandoned Ottoman monuments in Greece and Greek Orthodox monuments in Turkey.
 This would be an opportunity to improve ties, he said.